-Our 2017 Ascona Prize winners are:
+Our 2022 ASCONA PRIZE winners are:

-The Foundation Psychosomatic and Social Medicine Ascona invites medical students to consider applying for the International Balint Award 2019.
+The Foundation Psychosomatic and Social Medicine invites medical students to consider applying for The International Balint Award 2024 – „Ascona Prize“

 They should describe a student-patient relationship, an experience, or experiences, from the student’s medical studies and include critical reflection on personal meetings with patients.

 The criteria by which the papers will be judged are as follows:

-The paper should include a presentation of a truly personal experience of a student-patient relationship.
+- Exposition: The paper should include a presentation of a truly personal experience of a student-patient relationship.
 (Manuscripts of former medical theses or diplomas cannot be accepted.)

-A description of how the student experienced this relationship, either individually or as part of the medical team.
+- Reflection: A description of how the student experienced this relationship, either individually or as part of the medical team.

-The student's own perception of the demands to which s/he felt exposed and an illustration of how s/he responded.
+- Action: The student's own perception of the demands to which s/he felt exposed and an illustration of how s/he responded.

-A discussion of both ways in which the student's own approach might change in the future, and also possible ways in which future medical training might enhance the state of awareness for individual students.
+- Progression: A discussion of both ways in which the student's own approach might change in the future, and also possible ways in which future medical training might enhance the state of awareness for individual students.

-They must be received before 31st December 2016.
-The awards will be presented at the 20th International Balint Congress in Oxford — UK, September 2017!
+They must be received before 31st December 2023.
+The awards will be presented at the International Balint Congress in Boulder (Colorado/ USA, 09. – 13.09.2024).

 The prize winners will be expected to give a short presentation of their essay (not more than 15 minutes) at the Congress and the full text of the papers will be published in the Proceedings of the Congress and other Balintjournals.

-The Congress fee will be waived for prize-winners and they will be provided with free accommodation.
+The congress fee will be waived for prize-winners and they will be provided with free accommodation.
 In addition, each prizewinner may claim reasonable travel expenses (the cheapest available air fare) on the production of appropriate receipts.